INTRODUCTION TO PIVOT TABLE IN EXCEL

 This is how you can filter your Pivot Chart in no time.

-How To Create A Second Pivot Chart?
+How To Create A Second Pivot Chart in Excel?

 When you want to create a second Pivot Chart using the same data source, you just have to copy the chart and paste it on the same sheet.
 You can also change the chart type without affecting the first chart.
 But if you make any changes to the field both the charts will change.
 Therefore, if you want to create two independent charts on the same sheet use the steps given in the below example.